DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

    - Corporate-­owned, personally enabled (COPE): The concept of COPE means the organization purchases devices and provides them to employees.
 Each user is then able to customize the device and use it for both work activities and personal activities.
    -  Choose your own device (CYOD): The concept of CYOD provides users with a list of approved devices from which to select the device to implement.

+- Consider the following
+- X: 0 1 1 0 1 0
+- Y: 0 0 1 1 0 1
+- The ⊕ symbol represents the XOR function and returns a true value when only one of the input values is true.
+If both values are false or both values are true, the output of the XOR function is false: 0 1 0 1 1 1
+- The ∧ symbol is the result if these two values were combined using the AND (the ∧ symbol) function, which returns a value of true if the two values are both true: 0 0 1 0 0 0
+- The ∨ symbol is the result if these two values were combined using the OR (the ∨ symbol) function, which returns a value of true if either input values is true: 0 1 1 1 1 1
+- the ~ symbol is the result if only the X value was subjected to the NOR (the ~ symbol) function, which reverses the value of an input: 1 0 0 1 0 1